Dental mythbuster 21: Fire safety

 An inspector will walk around the premises and check that:

-- All notices are displayed clearly.
-For example, fire action and fire escape notices.
+• all notices are clearly on display, for example, fire action and fire escape notices

 The documents we may review are:

-- the latest fire risk assessment (have any resulting action plans been completed)
+• the latest fire risk assessment (and whether any resulting action plans have been completed)

-- emergency lighting annual contractor service and in-house monthly tests
+• emergency lighting annual contractor service (where required) and in-house monthly tests

-- fire extinguisher annual contractor service record and in-house monthly checks
+• fire extinguisher annual contractor service record (where required) and in-house monthly checks

 Who is responsible for fire safety?

-You are responsible for fire safety in business or other non-domestic premises if you’re:
+You are responsible for fire safety in business or other non-domestic premises if you are:

-- an occupier anyone else with control of the premises.
-For example, a facilities manager, building manager, managing agent or risk assessor.
+• an occupier or anyone else with control of the premises, for example a facilities manager, building manager, managing agent or risk assessor.

-You’re known as the ‘responsible person’.
-If there’s more than one responsible person, you have to work together to meet your responsibilities.
+You are known as the ‘responsible person’.
+If there is more than one responsible person, you must work together to meet your responsibilities.

 Responsibilities

-- provide staff information, fire safety instruction and training.
+• provide information, fire safety instructions and training for staff.

 Read about how to make sure your premises are safe from fire.